kjanjua26/HorsemanAnalyzer/README.md

 ### Future Plans

-:collision: Eventually plan on dyanmic functioning directly on Youtube, or perhaps running a backend storage server somewhere (Pi or so?)
+:collision: Eventually plan on dyanmic functioning directly on Youtube, or perhaps running a backend storage server somewhere (Pi or so?)</br>
-:collision: Add new moods and tag different songs on the new moods
+:collision: Add new moods and tag different songs on the new moods</br>
 :collision: Update classifier and re-run the entire pipeline (with the click of a button)